vyshenskyy/DesktopOpenXava/readme.md

 * Put two files (`RunWebApp-jar-with-dependencies.jar` and `start.bat`) in some empty folder and run `start.bat`.

 `start.bat` opens a separate command prompt window and runs the application.
 To stop the application, just close this window.
 To run the system again, run `start.bat` again.
 The system will use  all files and folders generated in previous run.

+### How to use (on Linux)

+* Put two files (`RunWebApp-jar-with-dependencies.jar` and `start.sh`) in some empty folder and run `start.sh`.

+`start.sh` opens a separate gnome terminal window and runs the application.
+To stop the application, just close this window.
+To run the system again, run `start.sh` again.
+The system will use  all files and folders generated in previous run.
+If you have a different terminal emulator, edit `start.sh` file and replace `gnome-terminal -- ` with the appropriate command, e.g. `xterm -e ` or `konsole -e `.

 ### How to insert an existing .war into the executable .jar